EITC Pooled Fund Logo

 Program Participation Data Dashboard

-With support by the EITC Pooled Fund, the Center on Budget and Policy Priorities has launched a new Program Participation Data Dashboard, providing links and interactive tables of state-by-state data on participants in a variety of programs for families and individuals living with low income including EITC, SNAP, Medicaid and CHIP and SSI.
+With support by the EITC Pooled Fund, the Center on Budget and Policy Priorities launched a new Program Participation Data Dashboard, providing links and interactive tables of state-by-state data on participants in a variety of programs for families and individuals living with low income including EITC, SNAP, Medicaid and CHIP and SSI.

 This tool will be incredibly helpful to funders and grantees seeking to better understand the reach and impact of these programs in local communities across the US.